foundry-rs/book/src/zksync-specifics/cheatcodes/README.md

 ## Additional Cheatcodes

-In addition to the existing [Cheatcodes](../../cheatcodes/README.md), there are additional cheatcodes to help within the ZKsync context.
+A few new cheatcodes have been added to the existing [Cheatcodes](../../cheatcodes/README.md) list to help within the ZKsync context,

 ### Cheatcodes Interface

-This is the extended Solidity interface for all ZKsync specific cheatcodes present in Forge.
+This is the extended Solidity interface for all ZKsync-specific cheatcodes present in Forge.

 ```solidity
 interface CheatCodesExt {